Yersinia pestis: Ancient DNA evidence

 In 2016, the Y. pestis bacterium was identified from DNA in teeth found at a Crossrail building site in London.
 The human remains were found to be victims of the Great Plague of London, which lasted from 1665 to 1666.

 In 2021, researchers found a 5,000-year-old victim of Y. pestis, the world's oldest-known, in hunter-gatherer remains in the modern Latvian and Estonian border area.

 Between 5,300 and 4,900 YBP, the population of Neolithic farmers in northern Europe underwent a marked decline.
 It had not been determined whether this was the result of agricultural recession or from Y. pestis infection within the population.
 A 2024 study of Neolithic graves in Denmark and western Sweden concluded that plague was sufficiently widespread to be the cause of the decline, and that there were three outbreaks in Northern Europe between 5,200 years ago and 4,900 years ago, with the final outbreak caused by a strain of Yersinia pestis with reshuffled genes.
 However, another recent study, contests this notion.
 Based on 133 individuals from gallery graves of the Wartberg Culture, a research team from Kiel University (Collaborative Research Centre 1266) found Yersinia pestis in two individuals only.
 This indicates that there was no large-scale disease outbreak in this cultural context.
 Moreover, they found that a dog was infected.

-In August 2025, researchers published findings recovering Y. pestis genome from the teeth of domesticated sheep from the Bronze Age (about 4,000 years ago) in modern-day Russia, showing zoonotic evidence of its transmission from livestock.
+In August 2025, researchers published findings recovering an LNBA lineage Y. pestis genome from the tooth of a domesticated sheep from the Bronze Age (about 4,000 years ago) in modern-day Russia, confirming sheep as a host in the ancient past and providing evidence that livestock could have played a role in the transmission of the pathogen towards humans.